leprechaun-dao/liquidation-bot/README.md

 # Leprechaun Protocol Liquidation Bot

-A TypeScript-based liquidation bot for the Leprechaun Protocol that uses viem for blockchain interactions.
+A minimal-requirement liquidation bot for the Leprechaun Protocol that uses viem for blockchain interactions.
 This bot automatically monitors the protocol for under-collateralized positions, assesses their profitability, and executes liquidations when profitable.

+Designed for low cost, low overhead and fast warm starts using Vercel Functions.

 ## Features

-- 🔍 **Automated Scanning**: Continuously scans for liquidatable positions
+- 🔍 **Automated Scanning**: The bot periodically scans the protocol for under-collateralized positions using the Lens contract's `getLiquidatablePositions` function.
-- 💰 **Profitability Assessment**: Calculates potential profit before executing liquidations
+- 💰 **Profitability Assessment**: For each liquidatable position, the bot calculates whether executing the liquidation would be profitable, considering:
-- ⚡ **Gas Optimization**: Monitors gas prices and skips liquidations when gas is too high
+  - The amount of synthetic tokens needed to repay the debt
+  - The amount of collateral that would be received
+  - The protocol fee
+  - The liquidation discount
+  - The gas cost of the transaction
+  - The minimum profit threshold configured
+- ⚡ **Execution**: For positions that are determined to be profitable, the bot:
+  - Checks if the liquidator has sufficient synthetic tokens
+  - Approves the position manager to spend the tokens if necessary
+  - Executes the liquidation by calling the liquidate function
+  - Waits for the transaction to be mined and verifies the success
 - 📊 **Logging**: Comprehensive logging of all operations
 - 🛡️ **Error Handling**: Robust error handling to ensure reliability
 - 🔄 **Batch Processing**: Process multiple liquidations in sequence